Social, Spatial, and Racial Justice in Interpretation at African American History and Cultural Museums

 Geographies of Holocaust Memory

 Stemming from my master’s research, studying and teaching about the Holocaust, genocide, the geographies of memory surrounding these tragic situations form the second intellectual strand of my academic interests.
-Although I have had to put these interests somewhat on the “back burner” while working on my dissertation, I have tried to keep up with recent geographic scholarship on the Holocaust and its geographies of memory, including attending a series of Holocaust Geography sessions at the 2015 AAG meeting in Chicago, organized in part by the wonderful Anne Kelly Knowles whose new book Geographies of the Holocaust I still need to purchase and read… This line of research helped shape my early publication record, including an article co-authored with my master’s advisor on the Stolpersteine memorial project in Berlin and a book chapter on empathy and Holocaust memory in a book that should be out later this year from Cambridge Scholars publishing.
-I think there would be some fruitful analysis that could come from a close/critical comparison of the historical geographies of the Holocaust and the US slavery system, and I want to engage with and think through these connections after I am past the dissertation phase of my life into (hopefully) an academic career.
+This line of research helped shape my early publication record, including an article co-authored with my master’s advisor on the Stolpersteine memorial project in Berlin and a book chapter on empathy and Holocaust memory in a book from Cambridge Scholars publishing.

 One thought on “Research Interests & Projects”